Magicmaan/anatomy_viewer/README.md

 - **Click on body parts**: View detailed information
 - **Layer Controls**: Use the sidebar to toggle between anatomical layers

-### VR Controls

-1. **Enter VR**: Click the "Enter XR" button at the top of the screen
-2. **Controllers**: Ensure you're using VR controllers (not hand tracking)
-3. **Teleportation**: Point and click on the platform to teleport
-4. **Model Interaction**: Point and click on the model to select it
-5. **Rotation**: Use the left joystick to rotate the model on XY plane
-6. **Scaling**: Hold the main button + press both RG and LG triggers
-   - Drag controllers apart to scale up/down
-   - Rotate one controller around the other for Z-axis rotation

 ### Layer System

 Navigate between different anatomical layers: